Advanced PhD Fellowships

 Humanities Institute PhD Fellowships

-The Humanities Institute will award four $6,000 PhD Fellowships for 2017-2018.
-Fellows will meet in a monthly interdisciplinary works-in-progress seminar.
+The Humanities Institute will award four $6,000 PhD Fellowships for 2021-22.
+Fellows meet in monthly works-in-progress seminars to gain interdisciplinary perspectives on their research.

 - 200-word dissertation abstract